-Have the latest statement out.
-An example of a typical statement is below.
+Have your monthly bill out.
+An example of a typical monthly bill is below.
 Be prepared with your pin (usually 4 digits).
 Call ATT at (800) 288-2020.

 If you’re looking for ways to lower your ATT Uverse bill, we wrote a guide about specific things to lower your Uverse bill here.

-AT&T and other service providers change their plan offerings and pricing so if you signed up years ago you could be paying hundreds of dollars a year on features you don’t know you have and you don’t want.
+If you signed up years ago you could be paying hundreds of dollars a year for features you don’t know you have and you don’t want.

-AT&T breaks up their plans into Unlimited Plans and Mobile Share plans.
-Unlimited plans are not truly unlimited as you’ll be throttled once you hit go over certain bandwidth caps or if there is congestion around your area in the network.
+You’ll be throttled once you hit go over certain data bandwidth caps or if there is congestion around your area in the network.

-In the case you go over your data usage for mobile share plans, you won’t be charged per gig but instead your data will be capped at 128 Kbps.
+In the case you go over your data plan usage for mobile share plans, you won’t be charged per gig but instead, your data will be capped at 128 Kbps.

 The cheapest wireless plan is Unlimited Starter which is $65 for a single line and $140 for four lines.
 You can compare the features of the various plans here.

-The most common mistake we’ve seen people make is overpaying for hotspots.
-An unlimited hotspot can add $15 to your account every month so downgrading your hotspot to one that has 15 gigs a month before being throttled can save you a significant amount of money.
+Downgrading your hotspot to one that has 15 gigs of data a month before being throttled can save you a significant amount of money.

 If you don’t know how much you or the other people on your plan have been using, you can ask the representative and they’ll provide you with hotspot usage over the last 3 months.

-Another great opportunity to lower your ATT bill is to see if you’re paying insurance for your phones.
+Another great opportunity to save money on ATT is to see if you’re paying for cell phone insurance.

 How to negotiate ATT bills

-Sprint and T-Mobile have cheaper prices compared to AT&T. You can compare prices for Sprint here and T-Mobile here.
-You could also mention that you’re upset with the taxes and fees that AT&T has included to raise prices on their customers.
+One thing that we found works is saying that you’re upset with the taxes and fees that AT&T has included to raise prices for their customers.